awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.SQLServer.md

   `\\ -- \n \" \b \r ' \t ;`
 + Data masking isn't supported\.
 AWS DMS migrates masked data without masking\.
++ AWS DMS replicates up to 32,767 tables with primary keys and up to 1,000 columns for each table\.
+This is because AWS DMS creates a SQL Server replication article for each replicated table, and SQL Server replication articles have these limitations\.

 The following limitations apply when accessing the backup transaction logs:
 + Encrypted backups aren't supported\.
 + Backups stored at a URL or on Windows Azure aren't supported\.